terraform-viettelidc/terraform-provider-vcloud/website/docs/d/network_routed.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: vcloud_network_routed"
+page_title: "Viettel IDC Cloud: vcloud_network_routed"
 sidebar_current: "docs-vcd-data-source-network-routed"
 description: |-
-  Provides a VMware Cloud Director Org VDC routed Network.
+  Provides a Viettel IDC Cloud Org VDC routed Network.
 This can be used to reference internal networks for vApps to connect.
 ---

 # vcd\_network\_routed

-Provides a VMware Cloud Director Org VDC routed Network data source.
+Provides a Viettel IDC Cloud Org VDC routed Network data source.
 This can be used to reference internal networks for vApps to connect.

 Supported in provider *v2.5+*